Sinarity/Personal-Testing/README.md

 To use: python img.py {image file}.
 Changes image file into img.txt.
 Best viewed with Notepad or any text editor that doesn't use line wrap.

+## Names

+This is a random name generator.
+Any number random names of your choice, will be generated.
+The code will also rule out any duplicate names.

 ## TBA